Nonabelian Fourier transforms for spherical representations: Introduction

 where $\pi^{\mathrm{anti}}(g):=\pi(g^{-1})$ and $\widehat{f}$ is the restriction to $\GL_n(F)$ of the $\gl_n(F)$-Fourier transform of $f$ determined by $\psi$ (see \cite[(9.5)]{GodementJacquetBook}).
 Strictly speaking $f$ is assumed to be in a space of Gaussian functions in \cite{GodementJacquetBook}, but there is no need to make this precise here.

-A conjecture of Braverman and Kazhdan \cite{BK-lifting} states that \eqref{loc-fe-0} is but the first case of a general phenomenon.
+A conjecture of Braverman and Kazhdan \cite{BK-lifting} states that \eqref{loc-fe-00} is but the first case of a general phenomenon.
 To be more precise we need to place an additional assumption on the representation $r$.
-Let $Z_G$ be the center of $G$ and let $Z_G^{\circ}$ be its neutral component.
 Assume that there is a character